merenlab/merenlab.org/_posts/anvio/2016-06-18-installing-third-party-software.md

 centrifuge-class version v1.0.1-beta-27-g30e3f06ec3
 {% endhighlight %}

 Good?
 Good.
 If it does not work, it means you made a mistake with your path variables.
-If it worked, it means you are golden, and now you should add those two lines in your `~/.bashrc` or `~/.bash_profile` file (whichever one is being used on your system, most likely `~/.bash_profile` will work) to make sure it is set in your environment everytime you start a new terminal (clearly with the right full path):
+If it worked, it means you are golden, and now you should add those two lines in your `~/.bashrc` or `~/.bash_profile` file (whichever one is being used on your system, most likely `~/.bash_profile` will work) to make sure it is set in your environment every time you start a new terminal (clearly with the right full path):

 {% highlight bash %}
 export CENTRIFUGE_BASE="/path/to/a/directory"